Bananattack/Plum/style.md

 * Prefer `CAPS_WITH_UNDERSCORES` for macros.
 * Prefer `//` to `/* ... */` for comments, except when commenting out a large chunk of code.
 * Braces should be on the next line for control structures.
+* Use `T& foo` and `T* foo`, with the reference/pointer beside the type, not the name.
+Keep declarations of non-value types to one-per-variable declaration statement.
+* Don't make opaque type aliases to pointers or references -- function pointers are an exception.
 * No spaces between keywords and an open parentheses `(`.
 * Add a spaces or newlines after `,` and `;`
 * Add spaces between operators and their operands, except `.`, `->`, `::`, `[]`, `()` and unary operators.